 Read More: Alfred Nicholas Gardens

-Take a ride on board Australia’s most famous steam train Puffing Billy.
+Take a ride on board Australia’s most famous steam train Puffing Billy, one of the best kids activities Melbourne has to offer.
 Ride through the gorgeous Dandenong Ranges through the forests and gullies.
 Stop off at Lakeside for a picnic with a view or in Summer time have fun with the various water activities.
 If you are looking for activities in Melbourne for Kids that the whole family will love, Puffing Billy is perfect.

 Read More: Puffing Billy Railway

 15. Werribee Open Range Zoo, Werribee South